Rithvika-Thikkisetty/Solar-Tracker-project/README.md

 # Solar-Tracker-project
 Arduino-based solar tracking system that automatically aligns a solar panel toward the direction of maximum sunlight using LDR sensors and a servo motor.
+The system uses two LDR sensors placed on opposite sides of the solar panel to detect sunlight intensity.
+The Arduino continuously compares the sensor readings and determines the direction of maximum light.
+Based on the difference between the LDR values, a servo motor rotates the panel toward the brighter side.
+An error threshold is used to prevent unnecessary movements when both sensors receive nearly equal light, improving stability and reducing power consumption.